|Home | People | Curriculum | Projects | Resources | Media|

-The specification of HERA version 2.3.2 is available in either Full detail or as a Quick Reference; A printed copy can be purchased purchased as a paperback book (the quick reference is printed in a small font on the back cover) from lulu.com.
-Version 2.3 changes the semantics of the CALL and RETURN instructions, and makes a few other minor changes (definition of flags after shift, addition of some new pseudo-ops including MOVE and OPCODE).
-This version of the specification meets the needs of our current courses; I expect future revisions to consist of minor clarifications to the documentation, and bug fixes for tools (the HERA-C simulator, the standard library for tiger, and the Hassem assembler).
+The specification of HERA version 2.3.3 is available in either Full detail or as a Quick Reference; A printed copy can be purchased purchased as a paperback book (the quick reference is printed in a small font on the back cover) from lulu.com.
+Version 2.3 of the specification meets the needs of our current courses, and thus I expect future revisions to consist of minor clarifications to the documentation, and bug fixes for tools (the HERA-C simulator, the standard library for tiger, and the Hassem assembler).
 There is also an online list of updates and errata describing various older versions.

 The HERA-C simulator is designed to make most features of HERA assembly language available in a standard C or C++ development environment.
 It consists of a collection of macros that are named after HERA instructions, so that a HERA program can be compiled and debugged in a C/C++ environment like this.
 Version 2.3 is available here.

 The "Hassem" assembler is currently in "beta-test" stage and can be obtained by email request to Dave W.